The Building Trust between Minorities and Researchers (BT) Workshop

 - Examine how and why to build community relationships;

-- Reshape the informed consent process into a conversation rather than just a requirement;
+- Reshape the informed consent process into a conversation rather than just a requirement; and

-- Identify and practice the skills and knowledge required to effectively recruit and retain minorities in research
+- Identify and practice the skills and knowledge required to effectively recruit and retain minorities in research.

-Dr. Devlon N. Jackson, Workshop Coordinator
+Dr. Devlon N. Jackson, Study Coordinator